tandasat/SimpleSvmHook/README.md

 - Windows 10 x64 and Windows 7 x64
 - AMD Processors with SVM and NPT support
-- Visual Stidio 15.7.5 or later for compilation
+- Visual Studio 15.7.5 or later for compilation

 Note that emulation of NTP in VMware is significantly slow.
 To try out SimpleSvmHook on VMware, set `SIMPLESVMHOOK_SINGLE_HOOK` to 1 and recompile the